nobodyme/blog/content/blog/ai-lyrical-video-generation/index.md

 	</figure>
 </div>

-So, first isolating the vocals using Demucs followed by forced alignment using torchaudio produced a SRT file that was pretty accurate.
+So, I was able to obtain pretty accurate results by first isolating the vocals using Demucs followed by forced alignment using torchaudio.

 ## How to overlay/merge the lyrics along with audio in the video?